lsgrep/notebooks/_posts/2020-01-25-Setting Up a Media Server with Jellyfin.md

 [https://gist.github.com/organizm/ae09f72bd5badc64d4727a0d38fc590b](https://gist.github.com/organizm/ae09f72bd5badc64d4727a0d38fc590b)

-# Media Center
+# Media Server

-1. Service
+- Jellyfin

 Start Jellyfin with Nvidia hardware acceleration enabled.
 Docker-compose is buggy with GPUs, so I have to use command line for this.
 You have to install nvidia-docker2 before hand.